Mana12011207/Mana12011207/README.md

+# I'm Mana Misumi
-# I'm Mana Misumi, junior web developer🌱
+# Junior web developer🌱

 ✨Enjoying my journey to become a full-stack developer!

 🔥 Here are the technical skills I work with:
 <p>